cse110-sp24-group18/warmup-exercise/FinalDocumentation.md

-# Task List
+# Documentation

+## Installation
+- Use [this link](https://html-preview.github.io/?url=https://github.com/cse110-sp24-group18/warmup-exercise/blob/slider-full-implementation/slider/slider-widget.html) to run program.

+## Design Insights and Philosphy

+## Accessibility

+- Straightforward use of slider handle to select current mood

+## Application Overview

+## Testing and Troubleshooting
+- No Major Programming issues, simple quality of life adjustments such as smoothness and improvements in visual design.

+## Live Demo

+-  Use [this Link](https://youtu.be/HsndNf12wpM) to view the Live Demo

+## Limitations

+- Simplicity of program does not allow diverse changes

+______________

 ## Overview
+We created 2 widgets - the Task List and the Sentiment Analysis

+- The task list widget is a simple yet powerful tool designed to streamline task management and keep users on track.
 Are you overwhelmed with tasks and often find yourself forgetting important deadlines?
 Whether you're a busy professional juggling multiple responsibilities or a college student buried under assignments, our TaskList Widget is here to help!
-The Task List Widget is a simple yet powerful tool designed to streamline task management and keep you on track.
 With its simple interface, you can easily add, remove, and update tasks.

+- The slider widget provides a user-friendly interface element for adjusting values within a predefined range by sliding a handle along a track.
+User is asked how they are feeling and user can choose from **Devastated** to **Amazing** with its respective background color and emoji.
+Additionally, choosing **Amazing** results in money emojis falling from the top of the screen to the bottom (bringing our team Triton Financial Solutions's theme into the picture).

 ## Audience and User Stories